noreenzee/pyber-analysis-/README.md

  *Total amount of Fare for each city type
                                           Data shows that there is a huge difference in each city type fare.
-There is lowest fare in rural areas and highest fare in urban city type as shown here:
+There is lowest fare in rural areas and highest fare in urban city type as shown here
                                           ![image](https://user-images.githubusercontent.com/112978144/206259834-45772653-7460-4c90-9786-6b809b48cb76.png)